Acceleration is the Key to Drag Reduction in Turbulent Flow: Supplementary materials

 {\bf Supplementary Text}

-The $DR$ data shown to collapse with the non-dimensional acceleration in Fig. 2b are replotted in Fig. S2 against the scaling parameter $S^+$ proposed by Quadrio \& Ricco \cite{quadrio2004critical}. $S^+$ is defined as $S^+ = a_m^+l^+/A_m^+$ , where $A_m^+$ and $a_m^+$ are the maximum spanwise velocity and acceleration, respectively, and $l^+$ is the penetration depth of the Stokes layer.
+Quadrio \& Ricco \cite{quadrio2004critical} proposed a scaling using the parameter $S^+ = a_m^+l^+/A_m^+$, where $A_m^+$ and $a_m^+$ are the maximum spanwise velocity and acceleration, respectively, during a cycle, and $l^+$ is the penetration depth of the Stokes layer.
+The $DR$ data shown to collapse with the non-dimensional acceleration $a^+$ in Fig. 2b are replotted in Fig. S2 against $S^+$.
 Clearly, no convincing collapse is observed.
+Similar results were obtained using the scaling parameter $V_c^+$ suggested by Choi et al. \cite{choi2002drag}, where $V_c^+=a_5^+ y_d^+/(A^+Re_\tau^{0.2})$, $y_d^+$ represents the influence range of the Stokes layer, and $a_5^+$ is a measure of the acceleration of the Stokes layer at $y^+=5$.